kodartist/Laravel-Repositories/README.md

 2. Enum - Used to fetch Enum values from a DB Column.

-3. Enum Filter - Used to filter Enum Values by deleting from an array.
+	2.1 Enum Filter - Used to filter Enum Values by deleting from an array.

+3. Laravel Crud Builder